-The purpose and intent of this article is to establish a process to limit and reduce the deterioration of property located within unincorporated Pinellas County, which property is in mortgage foreclosure; where ownership has been transferred to a lender or mortgagee by any legal method; or, where property is distressed or deemed to be abandoned due to actions of a mortgagee.
+The purpose and intent of this article is to protect and preserve public safety, security and enjoyment of communities by identifying properties that are currently in the foreclosure process or have already been foreclosed upon and retained by the mortgagee by (i) requiring mortgagees to register said properties; (ii) identifying to the best of their ability whether such properties are abandoned,; and (iii) regulating the inspection, security and maintenance of properties where the mortgagee is in legal possession to prevent blighted and unsecured residencies. establish a process to limit and reduce the deterioration of property located within unincorporated Pinellas County, which property is in mortgage foreclosure; where ownership has been transferred to a lender or mortgagee by any legal method; or, where property is distressed or deemed to be abandoned due to actions of a mortgagee.
 The further intent of this article is to establish a registration program as a mechanism to protect neighborhoods from becoming blighted through the lack of adequate maintenance, or through distressed and/or abandoned properties that are subject to mortgages in default.
 Additionally it is intended that these properties be returned to the market in a viable condition for sale, rent or lease.